Wilt/three.js_triangulation/README.md

     bower update

+In this case all the supported triangulation libraries will be automatically installed and you will be able to use them directly.

 If you don't have bower installed I would like to refer to [the official bower documentation](http://bower.io/)

+### Example page###

+The [example page](https://rawgit.com/Wilt/three.js_triangulation/master/example.html) shows how to implement the adapter and dependencies inside your html file.<br>
+After installing using bower following the description above you can copy this file to the root folder of your project.

+### Tests ###

+Some basic tests in Jasmine are added inside the `test` folder.<br>
+More tests will be added later.

+### Benchmarking ###

+The next step will be to do some benchmarking of the different algorithms

 ### Support for another (or your own) triangulation library ###